fbpx

 Free Consultation

-My son Carsten was suspected of having apraxia of speech at 2 years old.
-At 3 years old and in preschool he was started on an IEP.
-He was later diagnosed with severe apraxia of speech.
-Even after 2 years of speech therapy, when he entered kindergarten he was considered nonverbal.
-At that point in time it became very evident that school was going to be a struggle for him.
+Even after 2 years of speech therapy, when he entered kindergarten, he was considered nonverbal.
+At that point in time, it became very evident that school was going to be a struggle for him.
 He struggled to focus on words or sound out words.
 Memorizing the alphabet seemed almost impossible for him.
 His math skills were also very lacking.
-However, compared to the other challenges they were a relative strength of his.
+However, compared to the other challenges, they were a relative strength of his.

-After the evaluation I started searching.
-There had to be another path.
-Another solution that could help him progress the way I knew that he can.
-That’s when I came across the Edublox program.
-I read some of the reviews and was instantly curious.
-I contacted Edublox and had some of my questions answered.
-Shortly after I contacted them I made the decision to start Carsten on the program.
-Because of the time commitment I decided to pull Carsten out of his Orton-Gillingham based dyslexia program and do Edublox instead.
-At the time his tutor expressed that she was worried she wasn’t ever going to get him off of the second level of the program.
-Carsten was reading 4 and 5 letter words at the time but his spelling was pretty much nonexistent.
-He was lucky to be able to spell a 3 letter word right.
+Because of the time commitment, I decided to pull Carsten out of his Orton Gillingham-based dyslexia program and do Edublox instead.
+At the time, his tutor expressed that she was worried she wasn’t ever going to get him off of the second level of the program.
+Carsten was reading 4 and 5-letter words at the time, but his spelling was pretty much nonexistent.
+He was lucky to be able to spell a 3-letter word right.

-Now, after working with Susan and the Edublox program for the last 5 months, Carsten is reading 6 and 7 letter words and the most amazing part is he is spelling them as well!
-AMAZING!
-I never would have thought he would be spelling words that large so quickly.
-I asked his school teacher about what she has seen and she told me she’s seen a big difference in his ability to multiply numbers.
-She’s also seen a big improvement in his ability to sound out words and not add words like “a”, “an”, and “is.”
-He’s also making inferences in things that he is reading.
+I asked his school teacher about what she had seen, and she told me she’s seen a big difference in his ability to multiply numbers.
+She’d also seen a big improvement in his ability to sound out words and not add words like “a”, “an”, and “is.”
+He’s also making inferences about things that he is reading.
 These were all things he had struggled with before.
-She’s really excited about his progress and so am I!
+She’s really excited about his progress, and so am I!
 I can’t wait to see his future progress!

 Lisel Nielsen